 - Click the Save button.

-Disabling Spatial Voice Per Place
+Disabling Chat with Spatial Voice Per Place

-To disable Spatial Voice for a place:
+To disable chat with spatial voice for a place:

 - In the Model tab of the menu bar, navigate to the Advanced section, then click the Service icon.
 The Insert Service dialog displays.